Olvisgil/reflector-oracle-client/README.md

 # Reflector Oracle Client

-A React-based web interface for deploying and interacting with Reflector contracts.
+A React-based web client for viewing, deploying and interacting time series data with Reflector contracts.

 ## Overview